Fragmented-Breakfast-Games/UntitleGameDocs/Narrative/Story Synopsis/NarrativeSyn.md

   - A: SinglePlayer at - at most local co-op.

 - Q: Dialogue / Character Morality Focused?
-  - A: Yes.
-Your actions via X event will influence Y's outcome, our even your overall stats.
+  - A: Possibly, this was a proposed option; Your actions via X event will influence Y's outcome, our even your overall stats.
   - Will further expound on this (i.e., how in depth these actions go).
 Tentatively PC will be unaware of the event (Loss/Gain of morale, or effect)
-  - "2D" Platformer style, similar to Celeste and others, core focus is dialogue, secondary magic.
+  - "2D" Platformer style, similar to Celeste and others
+  - Class Based "2D" Platformer, levels/endings are affected by class choice.

 - Q: What is the overall theme of this game?
   - Tentatively, the theme is a magical-dinosaur themed game